gridly-spreadsheet-CMS/gridly-lambda-sample-nodejs/README.md

 # gridly-lambda-sample-nodejs

-A Gridly lambda function package sample in NodeJS
+Lambda in NodeJS samples for Trigger with Lambda in Gridly.